MarcoAbreu11/fortran77-compiler/README.md

 python AnasinFortran.py -t
 ```

-After generating the VM code, it can be executed in the virtual machine of the course.
+After generating the VM code, it can be executed in the [Virtual Machine](https://ewvm.epl.di.uminho.pt/) of the course.

 ## Academic Context